-- For especially serious infractions, the Energy Division PM may issue a stop-work order as described in Section 2.3.1.
-Work will be suspended within the affected area until a resolution can be planned and the Energy Division PM authorizes the resumption of construction activities in writing. - Issues that are not resolved within the length of time agreed upon by SoCalGas and/or SCE and the Energy Division CM will be subject to further non-compliance notices and potential stop-work orders. - Serious or emergency compliance incidents that occur on the weekend or after normal business hours (i.e. 8am to 5pm) will be addressed by staff identified as emergency contacts on the Project Contact List (Attachment A).
+- Issues that are not resolved within the length of time agreed upon by SoCalGas and/or SCE and the Energy Division CM will be subject to further non-compliance notices and potential stop-work orders. - Serious or emergency compliance incidents that occur on the weekend or after normal business hours (i.e., 8am to 5pm) will be addressed by staff identified as emergency contacts on the Project Contact List (Attachment A).

-3.3 Minor Project Refinements
+3.2 Minor Project Refinements